Complete Beginner's Guide to Free Bets

 Plus, just be aware that most free bets need to be placed within a certain timeframe.
 This is usually within 7 days of the free bet being credit to your account but can vary.

-Important Free Bet Terms to Know
+Common Free Bet Terms to Know About

 - Limited Markets: Some free bets can only be used on specific sports, events, or types of bets (e.g. only singles, not ACCA's).

-Smart Strategies for Using Free Bets
+Clever Ways of Using Free Bets

 It's always a good idea to employ some form of strategy when deciding how to use the free bets that bookies offer.
 Here are smart choices for beginners and regular bettors.